mnk44/Test-Angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.9.

+## Description
+Answer a technical test in Angular.
+Using the fakestoreapi API (https://fakestoreapi.com), a user interface was developed that lists a set of products in a table (data is consumed from the API).
+In turn, the products can be filtered and allowed to work with them (CRUD).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.